geelen/glenmaddern.com/src/lib/articles/css-modules.md

 }
 ```

 You can then just use *one* class in your markup `<button class="Button--error">` and get the common & specific styles you want.
-It's a really powerful concept, but there are some nasty edge cases that a lot of us have run in to.
+It's a really powerful concept, but the implementation has some edge cases & pitfalls that you should be aware of.
 A great summary of those issues and links to further reading is [available here](http://www.sitepoint.com/avoid-sass-extend/), thanks to Hugo Giraudel.

 #### With CSS Modules

-The `composes` keyword is conceptually similar but is executed differently.
+The `composes` keyword is conceptually similar to `@extends` but works differently.
 To demonstrate, let's look at an example:

 ```css
 .common { /* font-sizes, padding, border-radius */ }